 During the pandemic, the government has awarded thousands of contracts to private companies, spending billions of pounds of public money in the process.

-They cover everything from personal protective equipment (PPE) - masks, gowns and gloves - to services such as researching public opinion about the government's Covid measures.
+They cover everything from personal protective equipment (PPE) - masks, gowns and gloves - to services such as researching public opinion about Covid measures.

 What are the normal rules?